 My time in Chicago was relatively uneventful.
 I worked a series of retail jobs — starting at Crown Books, then going to something more stable at Montgomery Ward (ha!), then to Fair Lanes where I managed one of their bowling centers.
 And that last job was how I wound up in Richmond.
 (The pattern?
 You got it, other than my family, nobody from Chicago is still in my life.)

 While running the Fair Lanes in Bolingbrook, I spent some spare time trying to figure out the odd AMF-provided system we used in the back office.
 Over time, I worked out a polling system that allowed my district manager to pull data from all of her area locations, which gave me a bit of working knowledge of the system, which came in handy on the weekend it died.
 I spent most of that weekend on the phone with AMF in Richmond, and found out two things: one, they had an opening, and two, one of the staff members there was someone I’d worked with in that second bowling job in New York (before and during the B.Dalton gig).
-She put in a good word, I got the interview in Richmond in May 1994, and came here in June.
+She put in a good word, I got the interview in Richmond in May 1994, and came here on Memorial Day weekend.
 I crashed for a few weeks with the former New York co-worker, and drove her nuts because I’d never done the roommate thing before.
 Good thing my apartment came available, otherwise I think she’d have killed me.

-I stayed at AMF for seven years, until that awful day in the spring of 2001 when Goldman Sachs (which had done a wonderful job mismanaging the place) called the Richmond staff into the warehouse and told us that one of every five of us would be leaving permanently.
+I stayed at AMF for seven years, until that awful day in the spring of 2001 when Goldman Sachs (which had done a wonderful job mismanaging the place) called the Richmond staff into the warehouse and told us that one of every five of us would be leaving permanently within the next few housr.
 Since I sat near the office HR was using for the executions, I was one of the first let go.
 It turns out that about a year earlier, a middle-manager who wasn’t terribly fond of me changed my position so that it was an outlier on the organizational chart.
 He knew that at some point, layoffs were coming, and he set me up.
 I heard that about a year later, he was led out the same door in the next series of layoffs.
 (The pattern?
 You got it.
-Other than a couple of perfunctory LinkedIn connections, nobody from AMF is still in my life.)
+Other than a couple of perfunctory Facebook and LinkedIn connections, nobody from AMF is still in my life.)